Tap the text to show or hide reading controls.

 “Don’t just marvel at it.
 Do your job.”

-Following the inspiration Yujin had given him, Kronos clashed Time and Harvest together, and in the same motion absorbed the spirit-energy, staking it as the foundation of a new rank of existence.
+Following the inspiration Yujin had given him, Kronos clashed Time and Harvest together, and at the same time took in the spirit-energy as a new ‘standing.’

 — Kurrrng—!